rachlllg/rachlllg.github.io/docs/_projects/2023-Bird_Song_Classifier_with_Machine_Learning.markdown

   <!-- C1.
 Support Vector Machine -->
   <h5 class='mb-3'><strong>C1.
 Support Vector Machine (SVM)</strong></h5>
   <p>Another tranditional machine learning algorithm commonly used for classification tasks is support vector machine (SVM), which is an algorithm used to identify a hyperplane that segregates/classifies the data points in an N-dimensional space.
 I used <a href='https://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html'>SVC</a> from sklearn to implement the SVM models.</p>
   <p>I again experimented with different combinations of features from 5 seconds framed audios and 8 seconds framed audios, with and without augmentation.
 Summarized below are the feature combinations from the models with the highest validation accuracy for each framed audio duration.
-All models were generated with C=4 (regularization parameter), with rbf as the kernel, and with combinations of normalized and average pooled 20 MFCC, 20 melspectrogram, 12 chroma, 1 RMS, 1 spectral Centroid, and/or 5 one-hot encoded continents.</p>
+All models were generated with C=4 (regularization parameter), with rbf as the kernel.</p>
   <pre class='csv-table'>
     <table>
       <thead>